wlonk/arcadia/appendices/fairies_and_goblins.rst

 Choose at least one tell:

- - Golden eyes and a wicket smile.
+ - Golden eyes and a wicked smile.
  - A cow's tail.
  - A scabrous hide and bulging muscles.
  - ...